smtalim/exifmap/README.md

 APIs to be used
 ---------------

-1. The Google Geocoding API - https://developers.google.com/maps/documentation/geocoding/
+The Google Static Maps API - https://developers.google.com/maps/documentation/staticmaps/
-2. Google Street View Image API - https://developers.google.com/maps/documentation/streetview/index

 Wiki
 ----

-Here we explain the logic of the command-line app that we build.
+Here we explain the logic of the command-line app that we build - https://github.com/SatishTalim/exifmap/wiki